Hachi1/quicklook/README.md

 or you can download the repository as a zip archive from [download](https://bitbucket.org/radekhofman/quicklook/downloads) page.

+The software is still under development.
+The future development should be user-driven so do not hesitate to raise your questions, suggestions or report issues and bugs using [issues reporting system](https://bitbucket.org/radekhofman/quicklook/issues?status=new&status=open).

 ## Licence ##

 QuickLook is distributed under [GPL 2.0](http://www.gnu.org/licenses/gpl-2.0.html).